AaltoSciComp/NoBSC/content/index.rst

 Key dates:

-* 1 December: Registration opens (closes when full)
+* 5 December: Registration opens (closes when full)
-* (ongoing) Rolling acceptance of talks (posters, demos, other contributions?)
+* Rolling acceptance of talks (posters, demos, other contributions)
-* 7 January: First submission deadline, if needed: voting on talks begins (all relevant talks accepted, length will be decided later by voting).
+* 7 January: First submission deadline, if needed we will have a voting on talks (all relevant talks accepted, only length may be decided by voting).
 * 20 January: Talk length decided (latest)
-* 2-4 February: NoBSC
+* 2-4 February: Nordic Basic Scientific Computing event

 Registration
 ============